Testing

 Make-up is not necessary, but you can wear some if it looks natural and enhances your performance.

-For your freeskate test, you will need to wear a dress or costume that fits the theme or style of your program.
-Make sure you have discussed with Melissa what dress or costume you will wear.
+For a freeskate test, skaters will need to wear a dress or costume that fits the theme or style of the program.
+Make sure to discuss with Melissa what dress or costume a skater should wear.

 At the lower levels, wearing a simple outfit (i.e. a solid color dress) is fine.
-But by the time you get to the Pre-Gold and Gold levels, your costume is evaluated as part of your presentation/artistic score.
+But by the time you get to the Pre-Silver and Gold levels, your costume is evaluated as part of your presentation/artistic score so it is more important to have an outfit that depicts the music.

 Your tights (unless you are a boy), should be clean and not have holes or runs in them.
 They should also match your skin tone.
 Watch that all your skin tone materials match your skin- ask Melissa if you need help or resources.